rept0id/ase-to-http-api/README.md

 ![](./screenshot.png)

+The All-Seeing Eye (ASE) protocol is a networking protocol used to query game servers for status information, such as active players, player count, map name and game type, often utilized by server browsers and tools.

+This solution is an API translating ASE to HTTP.

 ## How to Install
 1. Rename the `.env-example` file to `.env`.
 2. Set `TOKEN` in `.env` to an alphanumeric string of **more than 16 characters**.